uberduck-ai/uberduck-ml-dev/README.md

 The main "Tacotron2" model in this repository is based on the NVIDIA Mellotron.
 The main reasons to use this repository instead are

-- simple use of fill-populating and rhythm predicting inference
+- simple fill-populating and rhythm predicting inference
 - vocoders!
 - more languages
 - improved performance in fine tuning using additive covariates
 - improved tensorboard logging
-- and more!

-We support all types of categorical covariates!
+- all types of categorical covariates (see below)
-- Multispeaker training (functioning) <br>
-- Torchmoji conditioning (functioning)  <br>
-- Audio/speaker embedding (functioning) <br>
-- Pitch conditioning (in progress) <br>
-- SRMR and MOSNet conditioning (in progress) <br>
-- Pitch support/RADTTS integration in progress <br>

 ## Usage